 We are most certainly rewarded if horror is what we seek, this film is tense when it needs to be, creepy as hell when it needs to be, but also balances those scenes and atmosphere with very tender moments which helps us care about the characters more than we would if this was just a run of the mill horror flick.
 I very much recommend checking out Threshold when you can

-Directed by Powell Robinson, Patrick R. Young and written by Patrick R. Young I watched Threshold at this years Eater Horror Nights, brought to you by Grimmfest. and highly recommend checking the film out where and when you can.
+Directed by Powell Robinson, Patrick R. Young and written by Patrick R. Young I watched Threshold at this years Eater Horror Nights, brought to you by Grimmfest.
+The film has come out in a wonderful Arrow blu ray set and check out this list of special features!